dlarrick/hass-kumo/README.md

 Kumo accesses your indoor units directly on the local LAN using their IP address, discovered at setup time (or at Home Assistant startup, if `prefer_cache` is False) from the Kumo Cloud web service.
 It is **strongly** recommended that you set a fixed IP address for your indoor unit(s), using something like a DHCP reservation.

 In some cases, Kumo is unable to retrieve the indoor units' addresses from the Kumo Cloud web service.
 If this happens, you will be prompted to supply the address(es) as part of setup.
 It's also possible to edit the IP address of existing units through the UI using the **Configure** link on Kumo's tile in the Integrations section of Settings.

 If you continue to have connection issues with your units, try using the Kumo Cloud app to force a refresh of your devices with KumoCloud.
 Quoting @rhasselbaum's [Gist](https://gist.github.com/rhasselbaum/2e528ca6efc0c8adc765c0117d2c9389):
 > So back into **Installer Settings**.
-I clicked on the unit there, and under **Advanced**, there is a **Refresh Setttings** option.
+I clicked on the unit there, and under **Advanced**, there is a **Refresh Settings** option.
 Bingo!
 This resynchronizes the state of the device with Kumo Cloud, apparently.
 Clicked that, restarted HA again, and finally, it shows up!

 ## Troubleshooting
 ### WiFi